-As we’ve seen above, educational video is highly valuable.
+As the above use-cases highlight, educational video is highly valuable.
 Teachers and administrators across the world are adopting streaming video as a key educational tool.
-To power this, there are a multitude of video streaming service platforms available to help you make the most of this trend.
+To maximize the benefits of this tool, there is a multitude of video streaming service platforms available.

-We hope that this article has provided you with an introduction to why and how educators use online video and a good video streaming service in classroom and related settings.
-We also hope that this overview of a number of video streaming solutions has helped you to narrow in on the right option for your needs.
+We hope that this article has provided you with an introduction to why and how educators use online video and a good video streaming service in the classroom and related settings.
+We also hope this overview of video streaming solutions has helped you to narrow in on the right option for your needs.

-If you’re interested in testing out a live streaming platform today, I recommend taking advantage of the DaCast free trial.
+If you’re interested in testing out a live streaming platform today, we recommend taking advantage of the Dacast free trial.
 We don’t need credit card details to get you started today.
-The free trial lasts for 30-day, and it provides access to nearly every DaCast feature.
+The free trial lasts for 14-days, and it provides access to nearly every Dacast feature.
 Click the button below to sign up and give it a try!

 Any questions, comments, or ideas?
 Let us know below!